alexkreidler/wiz/taguk/README.md

 | N/A       | CustomIndividualAction(id int64, data interface{}) | `POST /resource_name/:id/action_name` |
 | N/A       | CustomResourceAction()                             | `GET /resource_name/action_name`      |
 | N/A       | CustomResourceAction(data interface{})             | `POST /resource_name/action_name`     |

+As shown above, any function that takes an int64 as the first argument is assumed to be operating on an individual Item.

 TODO: work on the above custom actions to ensure following of HTTP/REST best practices such as idempotency, etc.
 This could require each action to provide additional information about itself.